HughJeffner/FFRK-LabMem/README.md

 Tip: for most android emulators if you can view the device ip address for example `10.0.x.x` you can simply use `10.0.x.2` for the loopback to the host system.

 ### Adb connection
 This allows the application to interact with the android device.
+First you'll need to enable developer options in the device settings and enable USB debugging.
+There are many tutorials online that cover this.

 You can connect via USB for physical devices or TCP using an emulator.
 You can set up TCP with a physical device as well but this is beyond scope.
 Android emulators seem to use different TCP port numbers, you'll have to look this up.
 The default host and port number configured in `FFRK-LabMem.exe.config` is `127.0.0.1:7555` which is for running MuMu app player on the local machine.

 ## Configuration
 Four different lab config files are provided: Balanced (default), Farm, Full, and Quick